mariakna/MQ-eResearchTraining-GLMMs/README.md

 # MQ-eResearchTraning--G-LMEmodels
-Short webinar on how to fit (G)LME models in R (part of eResearch Training at MQ, Sydney, Feb 18, 2021)
+Short webinar on how to fit (G)LME models in R (part of eResearch Training at MQ, Feb 18, 2021)

 ## Abstract